From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 Level: medium, 32 miles (50 km)

-The complete Hadrian’s Cycleway route (Sustrans’ National Route 72) runs for 174 miles, from Ravenglass in Cumbria to South Shields in Tyne and Wear.
+The complete Hadrian’s Cycleway route (Sustrans’ National Route 72) runs for 174 miles, from Ravenglass in Cumbria to South Shields in Tyne and Wear, and is without a doubt one of the great British bike rides.
 There are plenty of attractions to stop at along the way, making the full journey last for four or five days.

 The section from Anthorn to Carlisle is mainly flat, with stunning views over to Scotland, and you’ll pass the RSPB reserve at Campfield Marsh, before the beginning of Hadrian’s Walk at Bowness-on-Solway.
 As you approach Carlisle the amount of traffic increases, but there’s a cycle lane alongside the main road in parts.
 In the historical city there’s plenty to explore, including the Castle, Cathedral, parks and boating lakes.
 Our route includes a return back to Anthorn, or you can carry on towards Brampton or Haltwhistle across the hills of the North Pennines